Varad-7611/ResearchHUB/README.md

 ### Example

 ```
-I uploaded a research document transformer_research.pdf + What problem does this paper solve?
+I uploaded a research document attention_is_all_you_need.pdf + What is the main contribution of this paper?
 ```

 The system will:

-1. Retrieve relevant document chunks
+1. Retrieve relevant document sections
 2. Send them to the LLM
-3. Generate a contextual answer.
+3. Generate a contextual answer

 ---